scratchblox/scratchblox.github.io-old/README.md

 # ScratchBlox GitHub Repository

 ## News
-- ScratchBlox Forums is up!
-See the Discussions tab for the post, view the site at https://scratchblox-official.wixsite.com/forums
+- ScratchBlox Forums has recieved a major upgrade!
+All current members of the Wix ScratchBlox Forums should go to the new site to register for an account: https://www.scratchblox-forums.epizy.com/

 ## Rules
 1. No using the README.md file as a chat